nollid08/Safe-Circle/README.md

-# safe_circle
+# Safe Circle

-An app that helps you to stay within your 5km travel limit.
-The app will alert you when you leave your
+Safe Circle alerts you when you leave your 5km exercise limit so that you don't have to worry about remembering when to turn back while out exercising.